jannikede/portfolio-project/README.md

 # Portfolio Project: Funnel and Revenue Analysis

-The data used for this project is synthetic and was obtained from [(link)](https://huggingface.co/datasets/liniribeiro/synthetic-user-sessions/tree/main)
+The data used for this project is synthetic and was obtained from [Hugging Face](https://huggingface.co/datasets/liniribeiro/synthetic-user-sessions/tree/main).

 # Executive Summary
 The Analysis revealed two problems: